-Although there will likely be lots of people on the slopes, and also in the restaurants and bars, actually whilst on the slopes, I find it incredibly peaceful.
-One of my favourite things is to sit on a chairlift with the cold wind in my face and just get lost in thoughts.
-I also like to stop now and then on the slopes and just relax and enjoy the view and watch people going past.
-For me, that is one of the highlights of snowboarding and being up in the mountains.
+Although there will likely be lots of people on the slopes, and also in the restaurants and bars, actually whilst on the slopes, it can feel incredibly peaceful.
+A nice experience is while on the lifts to just enjoy the cold wind in your face and just get lost in your thoughts.
+It’s also nice to stop now and then on the slopes and just relax and enjoy the view and watch people going past.
+For some people, these may be some of the highlights of skiing and snowboarding and being up in the mountains.

-Another thing I love about heading to the mountains during the winter is the clean and fresh air!
-In my opinion, it must be one of the best escapes from a busy city and work lifestyle.
+Another thing to love about heading to the mountains during the winter is the clean and fresh air!
+It must be one of the best escapes from a busy city and work lifestyle.
 Also if you like to party you’ll find many resorts have a fantastic après-ski/party scene, where you can have a few drinks after hitting the slopes or go to various bars and clubs.
-And what makes this better, is that because of the clean air the next day it doesn’t take long for you to feel fresh and clear headed!
+And what makes this better, is that because of the clean air the next day it doesn’t take long for you to feel fresh and clear-headed!

-There are destinations all around the world for skiing and snowboarding.
-Most of the places I’ve been so far are in Europe, including France, Austria and Italy, but a few places I’m really keen to go include Switzerland and Whistler in Canada.
+There are incredible destinations all around the world for skiing and snowboarding.
+From places in Europe, including France, Austria and Italy, through to resorts in the USA, Canada and heaps of other countries.

 8. It’s an amazing winter getaway

 Heading to a ski resort makes for one of the best winter getaways and is a great way to spread out your vacations.
 It’ll also give you something to look forward to after Christmas.
 Going on a ski and snowboarding holiday is a great way to make the most of the cold conditions rather than hibernate away.